codescape/jira-scrum-poker/readme.md

 # Scrum Poker

-This plugin provides a Scrum Poker solution for JIRA that integrates well with the JIRA Agile estimation custom field which is also used to calculate the velocity of a sprint.
+This plugin provides a Scrum Poker solution for Jira that integrates well with the Jira Agile estimation custom field which is also used to calculate the velocity of a sprint.

 [![Build Status](https://travis-ci.org/h4ck4thon/jira-scrum-poker.svg?branch=master)](https://travis-ci.org/h4ck4thon/jira-scrum-poker)